 Q: How will my child stay on task in a self-directed environment?

 A: A student’s ability to set and track goals in order to evaluate progress is essential to success in a student-driven, individualized learning program.
 Students need a lot of practice setting specific, measurable goals that are challenging but realistic.

-Our students set weekly and daily goals, track progress, and establish a rhythm of meeting with peers to hold each other accountable.
+Our students set weekly and daily goals, track progress and establish a rhythm of meeting with peers to hold each other accountable.
 In addition, students will develop an agreement with the guides to set boundaries for acceptable behavior and rules for engagement in the classroom.

-We believe that learning to set goals and challenging yourself are critical skill for the real world.
+We believe that learning to set goals and challenge yourself are critical skill for the real world.
 For more on this, see “Creating a Culture of Accountability” by Acton Academy founding teacher Kaylie Reed.